-Duggan endorses Whitmer, giving governor campaign a boost
+Duggan endorses Whitmer, giving gov campaign a boost

 Michigan gubernatorial candidate Gretchen Whitmer of East Lansing is endorsed by Detroit Mayor Mike Duggan at her newly opened Detroit campaign headquarters.